archeduardo5/archeduardo5/README.md

 - 🌱 I’m currently Working on Add-Ins and Task automations

-- 🤝 I’m available for freelancing.

-- 🌱 I like to play chess with my eyes closed
+- 🌱 Experience integrand ISO -19650

 - 📝 I regularly write articles on [https://dev.to/100rabhcsmc](https://dev.to/100rabhcsmc)